buildvoc/PIC2BIM-DOCS/docs/index.md

 This  Quick  Start  Guide  provides  a  brief  overview  of  the  main  functionalities  of  the  PIC2BIM application.
 Detailed  information  on  the  functionalities  of  the  application  can  be  found  in  the following sections:

-* Mobile Application - iOS
+* Mobile Application Android
-* Mobile Application - Android
+* Mobile Application iOS
-* Web Console
+* Web-Console

 The Pic2Bim / Egnss4all application is available at Google Play Store and Apple App Store: